Bidon15/popsigner/doc/product/PRD.md

 - Private keys remain sealed inside OpenBao at all times
 - Only signatures are returned to callers
 - Maximum security for production rollups
-- Comparable to HSM-level protection
+- Vault-grade security (HSM optional for future)

 **Portability:** Users who prefer AWS KMS or GCP Cloud KMS can fork the client library and implement a hybrid approach.
 The `keyring.Keyring` interface remains the same.